-Enter the mass of the original molecule and the mass of the molecules after the reaction to determine the energy released from fission.
+Enter the mass of the initial reactants and the mass of the products after the nuclear reaction to estimate the energy released from fission.

 Fission Reaction Energy Release Formula